Thanks for taking your time to read our reviews of the best sliding mitre saws that are currently available on the UK market.

-Professional frame makers, cabinet makers and just about anyone who works with wood will have a variety of power saws, planers, routers etc, and among those will be the sliding compound.
+Almost anyone who does any amount of woodworking will almost certainly have one of these in their workshop.
+These will include professional frame makers, cabinet makers and just about anyone who works with wood will have a variety of power saws, planers, routers etc, and among those will be the sliding compound mitre saw

-Cutting Longer Lengths of Wood
+Cutting Longer and Wider Wood and Boards

 The Sliding or Gliding Element

 Some buyers actually complain about the slide which we find strange.
 The reason for that is that the huge majority of the cuts you will make do not require the slide.
 As such, the slide can be more of a hindrance than a help.
 Many of the newer models, have a locking position on the slide and that does make a huge difference.

 Make sure if you are going to buy a sliding version, that it has this feature, as it just makes doing all of your tasks and projects a great deal easier.

 If you don't need to cut longer or wider pieces of wood, then there is simply no need to go with one that slides and a standard compound saw will do your job perfectly well.

 Again if you believe that you will be making a lot of bevel style cuts, then this saw will certainly help you out.
 For a long time professionals were used to a single bevel on a power saw.
 In today's market though, almost all of the bigger brands have gone for the dual option.
 That just makes a great deal of sense as it saves you having to turn long lengths of wood around in confined spaces.